 Amazon Prime members can expect to receive the best in-store deals—paying the same price as Amazon.com for books.
 Non-Prime customers can expect to pay list price for books.
 For all customers, devices like the Echo, Kindle, and Fire tablet will be sold at the Amazon.com price.

-Already priming your to-read list for a spring visit?
+Already priming your to-read list for a summer visit?
 Here, the best new books to read this month.